 The Theoria Apophasis host even claims to have met KGB agents during his time in the Soviet Union.
 Did he discuss intelligence operations with them before he became an adult?
 This seems unlikely.

-The KGB no longer exists in modern Russia.
-Today, Russia has four intelligence services: the FSB, the SVR, the FSO and the GU.
-No credible Russia expert would use the term KGB to refer to any of these current intelligence gathering organizations.
+And yet, the KGB disbanded when the Soviet Union collapsed.
+Modern Russia has four intelligence agencies: the FSB, the SVR, the FSO and the GU.
+No credible Russia expert would use the term KGB to refer to any of these contemporary intelligence gathering organizations.

 So, as always, Ken Wheeler’s story doesn’t make sense.
 Ideas that don’t make sense aren’t true.